Undone Computer Science, Conference on

 Conference schedule

-Each talk is followed by 5 minutes of short questions, and each session ends with a 15mn discussion.
+Each talk is followed by 5 minutes of short clarification questions, and each session ends with a 20-25mn discussion.

 More information on the social events (Tuesday evening and Wednesday afternoon) is available at the registration & travel info page.